+Suppose one of you wants to build a tower.
+Will he not first estimate the cost to see if he has enough money to complete it?
+For if he lays the foundation and is not able to finish, everyone who sees it will ridicule him, saying, "This fellow began to build and was not able to finish."
+(Jesus in Luke 14:28-30).
 If you want to begin investing in stocks and bonds while still building (or replenishing) your contingency fund, that's a decision you're free to make.
 But understand that it's not as safe a strategy because you're entering a high-risk undertaking without the solid foundation that is desirable.

 For example, what if the investments don't pan out, and additional unexpected events arise to further deplete your contingency fund?
-On the other hand, it is certainly possible that everything could go well and you might even be better off financially a few years down the road.
+Of course, it is certainly possible that everything could go well and you might even be better off financially a few years down the road.
 There is simply no way to know in advance.

-I don't give hard and fast guidelines in this area because Christian investing isn't a one-size-fits-all matter.
+I don't give hard and fast guidelines in this area because Christian investing isn't a onesize-fits-all matter.
 Within the context of biblical boundaries, you must make highly personal decisions.
 My primary goal is to encourage you to take reasonable and informed steps, which I believe will provide you with emotional comfort in the present and financial security in the future.

-4. Priority number four is to diversify for safety.
+• Priority four is to diversify for safety.

-Remember: nobody really knows what's going to happen next.
+Remember: no one really knows what's going to happen next.
 The investment world is a colossal engine fueled by human emotions.
 Millions of people make billions of decisions all reflecting their feelings of fear or security, hardship or prosperity.

-To attempt to make reliable forecasts in the face of this staggering complexity is foolhardv.
+To attempt to make reliable forecasts in the face of this staggering complexity is foolhardy.

-Therefore, since nobody really knows what is going to happen next year, next month, or even next week, your plan as a Christian investor must allow for the fact that the investment markets will experience some unexpected rough sledding every now and then.
+Therefore, since nobody really knows what is going to happen next year, next month, or even next week, your plan as a Christian investor must allow for the fact that the investment markets will experience unexpected rough sledding every now and then.
 This is where diversification comes in.